nimathing2052/13_renv_nima_varvara/README.md

 ## Summary

 Welcome to the materials for a session that is part of the I2DS (Introduction to Data Science) Tools for Data Science workshop hosted at the Hertie School, Berlin, in October 2023.
-This student-run workshop is an integral component of the course "Introduction to Data Science" taught by Simon Munzert during the Fall 2023 semester.
+This student-run workshop is an integral component of the course "Introduction to Data Science" taught by Professor Simon Munzert during the Fall 2023 semester.

 ## Session Contents

-This session is designed to introduce you to `renv`, a powerful package that enhances package version control and library management in R. The provided presentation offers an initial overview of the package and its primary functions.
+This session is designed to introduce you to `renv`, a powerful package that enhances package version control and library management in R.

+The provided presentation offers an initial overview of the package and its primary functions.
 Additionally, the practice materials offer an opportunity to gain hands-on experience with these functions, deepening your understanding of their utility.

 You are welcome to incorporate your own content or explore the topics mentioned above during the session.

 ## Main Learning Objectives

 In this session, we aim to achieve two key learning objectives:

-1. Explain the significance of managing libraries in data science projects.
+1. Explain the significance of managing libraries in data science projects using powerful tools such as renv.
 2. Provide you with the essential tools and knowledge to effectively utilize `renv` in your future R projects.

 This will not only enhance reproducibility but also streamline collaboration with others on your projects.

 ## Statement of Contributions